idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 =====================================
 Exceptions can be implemented in one of three ways:

 #.
-The simple way by using a propagated return value.
+The simple way, by using a propagated return value.
 #.
-The bulky way by using ``setjmp`` and ``longjmp``.
+The bulky way, by using ``setjmp`` and ``longjmp``.
 #.
-The efficient way by using zero overhead stack unwinding.
+The efficient way, by using a zero-cost exception ABI.

 Please notice that many compiler developers with respect for themselves won't accept the first method as a proper way of handling exceptions.
 However, it is unbeatable in terms of simplicity and can likely help people to understand that implementing exceptions does not need to be very difficult.

-The second method is used by some production compilers, but it has a large overhead both in terms of code bloat and the cost of a ``try-catch`` statement also becomes quite high because all CPU registers are saved using ``setjmp`` whenever a ``try`` statement is encountered.
+The second method is used by some production compilers, but it has large overhead both in terms of code bloat and the cost of a ``try-catch`` statement (because all CPU registers are saved using ``setjmp`` whenever a ``try`` statement is encountered).

-The third method is very advanced but in return is zero cost in terms of not adding any explicit code to save registers or check return values.
-This last method is the de-facto "right" way of implementing exceptions, whether you like it or not.
+The third method is very advanced but in return does not add any costs to execution paths where no exceptions are being thrown.
+This method is the de-facto "right" way of implementing exceptions, whether you like it or not.
 LLVM directly supports this kind of exception handling.

 Exception Handling by Propagated Return Value